Spotlighting human bodies and human desires in film, television and series.

-Her directing credits include The Callers (2024, Frameline/New Yorker/Criterion Channel); Jackie Kay: One Person, Two Names (2017, Tate Queer British Art), feature documentary Lost and Sound (2012, SXSW); and Close Your Eyes and Look At Me (2009, True/False).
+Lindsey has Directed distinctive films including The Callers (2024, Frameline/New Yorker/Criterion Channel); Jackie Kay: One Person, Two Names (2017, Tate Queer British Art), the feature documentary Lost and Sound (2012, SXSW); and Close Your Eyes and Look at Me (2009, True/False).

-Her most recent consulting credits include Consultant on Deaf President Now!
-(Concordia Studio/Apple TV+) directed by Nyle DiMarco and David Guggenheim, and Consulting Producer on Heart of Invictus (Violet Films/Netflix) directed by Orlando Von Einsiedel and produced by Jo Natasegara.
+Lindsey has been a Consultant on notable films including Deaf President Now!
+(Concordia Studio/Apple TV+) directed by Nyle DiMarco and Davis Guggenheim, and Consulting Producer on Heart of Invictus (Violet Films/Netflix) directed by Orlando Von Einsiedel and produced by Joanna Natasegara.

 SELECTED PRESS